vachan-maker/kusruthi-chodyangal/README.md

 # കുസൃതി ചോദ്യങ്ങൾ
 A very simple FastAPI project that returns malayalam riddles.

+**Warning: The service shuts down after a period of inactivity and will take a minute to start back up again**

 ## `/random`
 To get a random riddle, use [https://kusurthi-chodyangal.onrender.com/random](https://kusurthi-chodyangal.onrender.com/random)